minaskar/pocomc/joss/paper.md

 as MCMC relies on the local exploration of the posterior, the presense of non-linear correlation between parameters and multimodality can at best hinder its performance and at worst violate its theoretical guarantees of convergence (i.e. ergodicity).
 Usually those challenges are partially addressed by reparameterising the model using a common change-of-variables parameter transformation.
-However, the practical effect of this often limited and usually requires expert knowledge.
+However, guessing the right kind of reparameterisation a priori is not trivial as it often requires a deep knowledge of the physical model and its symmetries.
 These problems are usually complicated further by the substantial computational cost of evaluating astronomical and cosmological models. `pocoMC` is designed to tackle exactly these kinds of difficulties by automatically reparameterising the model such that the parameters of the model are approximately uncorrelated and standard techniques